-- As part of the Taking Care of Baby and Me program, perinatal Members of all risk levels have access to a digital maternity program.
-The digital program provides pregnant and postpartum Members with proactive, culturally appropriate education via a smartphone app on a schedule that works for them. - Eligible Members are encouraged to access this program by downloading a smartphone app.
-After the app is installed and the Member registers, they are asked to complete a pregnancy screener.
-The answers provided in the screener allow Wellpoint to assess their pregnancy risk.
+- As part of the Taking Care of Baby and Me program, perinatal members of all risk levels have access to a digital maternity program.
+The digital program provides pregnant and postpartum members proactive, culturally appropriate education via a smartphone app on a schedule that works for them. - Eligible members are encouraged to access this program by downloading a smartphone app.
+After the app is installed and the member registers, they are asked to complete a pregnancy screener.
+The answers provided in the screener allow us to assess their pregnancy risk.